TorbenRahbekKoch/mr-legacy/public/data/blogs/software-architecture-patterns-for-serverless-systems/entry.md

 let's jam (JavaScript, API, Markup) some UI ;)

-Just as we want to break up the backend into manageble pieces, the same applies to the frontend.
+Just as we want to break up the backend into managable pieces, the same applies to the frontend.

 Each subsystem will have its own main entry point providing access to all the features.
 The features